mv1388/aitoolbox/README.md

 ### TrainLoop

 [`TrainLoop`](/AIToolbox/torchtrain/train_loop.py) is the main abstraction for PyTorch neural net training.
-At it's core it handles the batch feeding of data into the model, calculating loss and updating parameters for a specified number of epochs.
+At its core it handles the batch feeding of data into the model, calculating loss and updating parameters for a specified number of epochs.
 The simplest way to train a neural net is thus by doing the following:
 ```